 Marriage to a Dutch Citizen

-Every country has its own laws that apply to its citizens marrying a person from a different country.
-Getting married to a Dutch citizen with the goal of eventually bringing them to Canada to live is a process with many steps.
+Every country has laws that apply to its citizens marrying a person from a different country.
+Getting married to a Dutch citizen to bring them to Canada to live eventually is a process with many steps.

 If you want to bring your Dutch spouse or partner to live in Canada, you must then file a sponsorship application for them to become a permanent resident.
 If they would like to visit you in Canada while their application is in process, they must also apply for an electronic travel authorization (eTA).
 For more information, please see our family sponsorship page and our eTA article.

-Once the necessary documents are gathered, it usually takes the Dutch government up to 3 weeks to authenticate the documents.
+Once the necessary documents are gathered, it usually takes the Dutch government up to 3 weeks to authenticate them.

 If you then file a Canadian sponsorship application for your Dutch spouse or partner, this application takes an average of 10-12 months.